• 0

 Step 1.
 Remove all dead, diseased and damaged stems

-Before we get all giddy in pruning the 'green' bits of your Roses to encourage flowers we need to undertake some basic housekeeping.
-By removing the older wood you're helping to concentrate the plant's energy on the new growth and flowers.
-Rather than wasting it on now redundant stems.
+Before we get all giddy in pruning the 'green' bits of your Roses to encourage flowers, we need to undertake some basic housekeeping.
+By removing the older wood, you're helping to concentrate the plant's energy on the new growth and flowers.
+Rather than wasting it on redundant stems.

-If you notice brown crispy stems or old gnarled stems that have no signs of life then we need to remove them.
+If you notice brown, crispy stems or old, gnarled stems that have no signs of life, we need to remove them.
 Cut all dead, damaged, or diseased stems back to the next living part of the stem.
-In the case of really old stems take them back to the ground.
+In the case of really old stems, take them back to the ground.
 If you're unsure what's dead, snip a small amount off.
-If it's crispy and dry on the inside, it's dead so take it back.
+If it's crispy and dry on the inside, it's dead, so take it back.

 Step 2.
 Prune out any crossing stems on the rose

 The next stage is to prune out any crossing stems.
-You're aiming for what is known as the 'Open Goblet' shape when pruning Roses.
-This simply means that there is airflow and an open shape to the rose bush.
+When pruning roses, you're aiming for what is known as the 'Open Goblet' shape.
+This simply means that the rose bush has airflow and an open shape.
 Think of the palm of your hand with your fingers in an open cup shape.

 Step 3.
 Remove 1/3 of last year's growth on the rose

-Now, this last area can be quite contentious in the gardening world, but I've never shied away from that!
-Each 'type' of Rose from Hybrid tea, Floribunda, Climbing, Rambling, etc all has certain attributes when it comes to pruning.
+This last area can be quite contentious in the gardening world, but I've never shied away from that!
+Each 'type' of Rose from Hybrid tea, Floribunda, Climbing, Rambling, etc, all has certain attributes when it comes to pruning.
 This guide is for the beginner who doesn't know where to start or the type of Rose.

-So as a rule of thumb 1/3 works well to get a rose into a reasonable shape.
-You can see from the two pictures below the amount I'm taking off this Hybrid Tea rose below.
+As a rule of thumb, 1/3 works well to get a rose into a reasonable shape.
+You can see from the two pictures below the amount I'm taking off this Hybrid Tea rose.

 Above: The stem before the cut